ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab04.md

 If any of your test cases fail, it means either there is an error in your code or your code doesn't cover that particular case and you need to write additional code.
 You have to re-examine your code and figure out what is wrong.
 This process is known as debugging.

-Once you have tested your code for the cases where the parameter `b` is non-negative, while `a` is any integer that maybe positive, negative or zero, try to write a few additional test cases where the parameters `b` is negative.
+Once you have tested your code for the cases where the parameter `b` is non-negative, while `a` is any integer that maybe positive, negative or zero, test a few additional cases where the parameters `b` is negative.
 Here are a few example cases:

 `recProduct(5,-1)` should return -5